traditional column and double retort pot still

 Alcohol by volume:

-The plantation and the distillery changed owners frequently and one of them was John Sober.
-He was the one who renamed distillery name from 'Mount Gilboa’ being actually derived from a nearby hill to 'Mount Gay' being derived from the surname and in gratitude for his skillful manager John Gay Alleyne.
+The plantation and distillery underwent changes in ownership, and one of them was John Sober.
+He was the one responsible for changing the distillery's name from 'Mount Gilboa,' which was connected to a nearby hill, to 'Mount Gay,' a name derived from the surname and in recognition for his skillful manager John Gay Alleyne.

-Until recently, placing an XO label on a cognac indicated a minimum ageing of at least six years of aging, but the rules have changed and the current limit for 'extra old' is a minimum of ten years in a barrel.
-However rum is a drink made by and for the rebellious.
-Mount Gay XO components mature from seven to fifteen years in barrels made from American oak previously used for bourbon and Tennessee whiskey.
+Until recently, placing an XO label on a cognac indicated a minimum ageing of at least six years.
+However, rules have evolved, and the current threshold for 'extra old' is a minimum of ten years spent in a barrel.
+Rum is a rebellious spirit, though.
+The components of Mount Gay XO mature for seven to fifteen years in barrels made from American oak previously used for bourbon and Tennessee whiskey.